zmalone/chef-web-docs/source/common-use-cases/wordpress.md

     $ --run-list "recipe[wordpress::default]"

 Notice that I used the "recipe-bracket" notation.
 This is how we refer to the default recipe of the wordpress cookbook.
+The syntax is `cookbook::recipe`, so `bacon::eggs` would refer to `cookbooks/bacon/recipes/eggs.rb`.

 [NOTE] You will need to insert the correct values and flags based on your remote target machine.